|giving at rodef sholom|

-Congregation Rodef Sholom is an ascendant sacred community that treasures the gifts of each of its members.
+Congregation Rodef Sholom is a sacred community that treasures the gifts of each of its members.
 Our team of staff, clergy and lay leaders strive to create transformational Jewish experiences for congregants of all ages.
 Wherever you feel inspired in our community: be it in our social hall feeding the hungry, in New Orleans doing serious tikkun olam work, claiming a verse of Torah on a trail in China Camp or at a late-night Shabbat unplugged songfest, Rodef Sholom is a kehillah kedosha, a holy community, that will both root your soul and help it to soar.

 Our tax I.D. # is 94-6030040.